nush16/AK-Porfolio-Website/readme.md

 Please see the below for a description of each webpage

 ### **Home Page**
-The homepage is the main page for the website and is what the user will first see upon entering.
+The homepage is the main page for the website and is what the user will first see upon entering the website.
 Abit of an introduction to what the site includes is revealed upon scrolling down.

  #### *Mobile View Homepage*
 ![mobile_index](/images/screenshots/mobile_index.png)